ietf-teep/architecture/draft-ietf-teep-architecture.md

 concern to its owner, but a compromise of a banking application raises even greater concerns.

-The Trusted Execution Environment (TEE) concept is designed to execute applications in a protected environment that enforces that any code within that environment cannot be tampered with, and that any data used by such code cannot be read or tampered with by any code outside that environment, including by a commodity operating system (if present).
+The Trusted Execution Environment (TEE) concept is designed to let applications execute in a protected environment that enforces that any code within that environment cannot be tampered with, and that any data used by such code cannot be read or tampered with by any code outside that environment, including by a commodity operating system (if present).
-In a system with multiple TEEs, this also means that code in one TEE cannot be read or tampered with by code in the other TEE.
+In a system with multiple TEEs, this also means that code in one TEE cannot be read or tampered with by code in another TEE.

 This separation reduces the possibility of a successful attack on application components and the data contained inside the